gurugio/onlisp_korean/README.md

 # onlisp_korean
-Korean translation of "on Lis"
+Korean translation of "on Lisp"